fasrc/seff-account/README.md

-# seff-array
+# seff-account

-An extension of the Slurm command 'seff' designed to handle job arrays and offers the option to display information in a histogram.
+A modification of [seff-array](https://github.com/ycrc/seff-array) by Yale Center for Research Computing which is an extension of the Slurm command 'seff' designed to handle summarizing job usage for users and accounts over a period of time displays the information in a histogram.

-seff-array generates three types of histograms:
+seff-account generates three types of histograms:

     1. CPU Efficiency (utilization vs runtime)
     1. Maximum memory usage versus the requested memory